opentibia/server/README.md

 Yes!
 There are utilities available as a seperate projects under the opentibia organization

 This includes an IP changer, a remote administration tool, an item editor and more.

-We have a chat room now as well on #otserv at irc.quakenet.org.